-This module is designed to help Venturers or Sea Scouts explore how technology affects their life each day.
+This module is designed for Scouts BSA to help you explore how technology affects your life each day.

 - 1. Choose A or B or C and complete ALL the requirements. - A. Watch about three hours total of technology-related shows or documentaries that involve transportation or transportation technology.
-Then do the following: - (1) Make a list of at least two questions or ideas from each show. - (2) Discuss two of the questions or ideas with your counselor.
+Then do the following: - (1) Make a list of at least two questions or ideas from the show(s) you watched. - (2) Discuss two of the questions or ideas with your counselor.

 Some examples include-but are not limited to-shows found on PBS ("NOVA"), Discovery Channel, Science Channel, National Geographic Channel, and TED Talks (online videos).
-You may choose to watch a live performance or movie at science museum instead of watching a media production.
+You may choose to watch a live performance or movie at a science museum instead of watching a media production.
 You may watch online productions with your counselor's approval and under your parent's or guardian's supervision.